OCR TOOLS

 pip install easyocr

-Now you’re ready to use EasyOCR for text extraction tasks.
+Once installed, you'll be ready to use EasyOCR for text extraction tasks.

-OCR image using EasyOCR
+OCR Image using EasyOCR

 import easyocr